julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 - Backend, frontend, and tests are included.
 - Local build, test, and quality checks pass.
 - The prompt log is complete.
-- Copilot instructions, prompts, skills, agents, MCPs, and hooks are visible in the submission.
+- GitHub Copilot instructions, prompts, skills, agents, MCPs, and hooks are visible in the submission.
 - Final demo and documentation are submitted.